 - Resident of the USA

 - Has not been previously enrolled in a Serlopitant study

 The primary objective of this trial is to determine if Serlopitant (a pill that is taken by mouth – but can also be administered via G-tube) is safe and works on EB itch in patients aged 13 and above when compared to placebo (a sugar pill which can also be administered by G-tube).

 The EB team at Stanford previously completed a trial of Serlopitant for itch in EB.
 This trial will enroll more participants than the first trial.
-We are hoping to publish the results of the first trial soon.
+The results of that trial are published here.